 Shelby Campus, Founders Union Building

-With more than 16,200 sq. feet and 12 rooms of modern, renovated space, UofL's Event & Conference Service Center at Shelby Campus can host groups of up to 500 people for single or multi-day meetings, conferences, social events, wedding ceremonies or receptions.
+With more than 16,200 sq. feet and 12 rooms of modern, renovated space, UofL's Event & Conference Service Center at Shelby Campus can host groups of up to 500 people for single or multi-day meetings or conferences.

 Shelby Campus, Burhans Hall and Founders Union Building

 The university's Lifelong Learning program offers fun and affordable learning experiences taught by the best instructors in the city.
 From GRE or GMAT preparation to wine appreciation, photography and golf, classes are offered to enhance lifestyles.
 With over 30 in-person courses and 300 online courses, learners are sure to find the experiences they are seeking.